johnrnyquist/Swash/README.md

 # Swash: An ECS framework for Swift

-Swash is an entity systems component framework.
+Swash is a small, fast entity systems component framework.
 The name "Swash" is a portmanteau of "Swift" and "Ash".
 Swash is a work-in-progress.

 ## ECS Warning...
 There be dragons here!